 by Stacy Matthews Branch

 You may have bumped your leg into a table or had a misstep that led to a painful twisting of the ankle leading to sore or unsightly bruising.
 Bruising is a common result of skin trauma and is due to escape of blood from these broken capillaries and trapping of the blood under the skin.
 The severity of a bruise indicates whether you can help yourself or if you need medical attention.
 When in doubt though, do not hesitate to seek advice and care from your healthcare provider.
-Below are some steps you can take to help get your skin back to normal faster.
+Below are some steps you can take to heal bruises faster to get your skin back to normal.

 Step 1: Rest – Limit use of the affected body part to avoid more leakage of blood beneath the skin, which can worsen the bruising.

 Step 2: Ice – Apply ice right away but not directly to the skin (wrap in a towel or other skin-protecting material).
 The ice can be applied to the bruised area for 15 min.
 Then wait from 30 minutes to an hour before repeating.
 This helps reduce swelling and blood flow to the area, limiting the size of the bruise.